Welcome to The Dog Who Asked for More formerly known as Straight Up Dog Talk

 That matters.

-This is where we slow things down and look at how food may be affecting your dog’s comfort, mood, and day-to-day behavior — without pressure, panic, or drastic changes.
+This is where we slow things down and look at how food may be affecting your dog’s comfort, mood, and daily life — without pressure, panic, or drastic overhauls.

 Feeding struggles are often a sign that something deeper needs support —